 Symptoms: Dizziness, loss of balance, and a headache.

 12. Ear infections:

-Ear infections can induce vomiting along with dizziness (9).
-The symptoms here are similar to motion sickness but in this case, the condition is caused by a bacterial or viral infection of the middle or inner ear.
+Ear infections can induce vomiting, along with dizziness (10).
+The symptoms here are similar to motion sickness, but in this case, the condition is caused by a bacterial or viral infection of the middle or inner ear.
 Labyrinthitis is one such inner ear infection that can lead to vomiting along with vertigo.
 Similar to motion sickness, the inner ear sends disoriented signals to the brain (due to infection), which in turn stimulates the abdominal muscles to contract and throw up.

-Symptoms: Dizziness, imbalance along with severe nausea and vomiting.
+Symptoms: Dizziness and imbalance, along with severe nausea and vomiting.

-Pneumonia is the inflammation of the alveoli of the lungs due to bacterial or viral infection.
-A cough and trouble in breathing are the major symptoms of this condition but it can also manifest through vomiting (10).
+Pneumonia is an inflammation of the alveoli of the lungs due to bacterial or viral infection.
+A cough and trouble breathing are the major symptoms of this condition, but it can also manifest through vomiting (11).
 Vomiting and constant nausea are often triggered by a cough.
-It may also be triggered as a general effect of the infection since pneumonia leads to loss of appetite that makes the toddler feel sick every time he eats something.
+It may also be triggered as a general effect of the infection since pneumonia leads to loss of appetite that makes the toddlers feel sick every time they eat something.